tapir-test/tapir-website/_docs/customization/HTML_Components.md

 }
 ```

-It is very important that the interface extends TapirElement as this
-marker interface is handled separately by Tapir.
+It is very important that the interface extends [TapirElement](http://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/ui/api/TapirElement.html) as this marker interface is handled separately by <i>tapir</i>.

 ## Example Implementation